lammps/lammps/doc/src/Developer_parallel.rst

    LAMMPS domain decomposition

-   This figure shows the different kinds of domain decomposition used for MPI parallelization: "brick" on the left with an orthogonal (top) and a triclinic (bottom) simulation domain, and "tiled" on the right.
+   This figure shows the different kinds of domain decomposition used for MPI parallelization: "brick" on the left with an orthogonal (left) and a triclinic (middle) simulation domain, and a "tiled" decomposition (right).
 The black lines show the division into sub-domains and the contained atoms are "owned" by the corresponding MPI process.
 The green dashed lines indicate how sub-domains are extended with "ghost" atoms up to the communication cutoff distance.

 The LAMMPS simulation box is a 3d or 2d volume, which can be orthogonal or triclinic in shape, as illustrated in the :ref:`domain-decomposition`